gravitational/teleport/rfd/0054-passwordless-macos.md

 Detecting Touch ID support is important so `tsh` may enable/disable related features as appropriate.

-Apart from Go build tags, which are a rather coarse "detection" mechanism, we can take inspiration from [Chromium's implementation]( https://github.com/chromium/chromium/blob/c4d3c31083a2e1481253ff2d24298a1dfe19c754/device/fido/mac/touch_id_context.mm#L126) and do the following checks:
+Apart from Go build tags, which are a rather coarse detection mechanism, we can take inspiration from [Chromium's implementation]( https://github.com/chromium/chromium/blob/c4d3c31083a2e1481253ff2d24298a1dfe19c754/device/fido/mac/touch_id_context.mm#L126) and do the following checks: